Chat with a Librarian

 Example: Yaklin, S. S., & Halter, M. J. (2022).
 Impulse control disorders.
 In M. J. Halter (Ed.), Varcarolis foundations of psychiatric-mental health nursing: A clinical approach Gale encyclopedia of medicine (9th ed., pp. 391-405).
 Elsevier.

-Print Book or Ebook with a DOI given
+Ebook with DOI

 Example: Turner, J. B. (2006).
 Diaper rash.
 In J. L. Longe (Ed.), The Gale encyclopedia of medicine (3rd ed., Vol. 2, pp. 1169-1171).
 Thomson Gale. https://doi.org/10.1002/97804560

-Ebook from a Database with no DOI given
+Ebook from a Library Database (No DOI)

 Example: Weinstock, R., Leong, G. B., & Silva, J. A. (2003).
 Defining forensic psychiatry.
 In R. B. Rosner & J. R. Gilbert (Eds.), Forensic psychiatry (2nd ed., pp. 7-13).
 Mosby.

-Example: Stockton, L., Smith, F. B., & Fields, J. A. (2020).
+Example: Stockton, L., Smith, F. B., & Fields, J. A. (2024).
 Dementia.
 In Aging conditions (p.
 13).
 Parsons. http://www.dementiabook.com